Pregnancy cravings: Common foods, when they begin, and why they happen

-Causes of Pregnancy Cravings
+Causes Of Pregnancy Cravings

 Experts are not sure what causes these difficult-to-resist food cravings during pregnancy, but they may be your body's way of letting you know that some nutrients, like vitamin C, calcium, or iron, are missing from your diet.
 Cravings could also be a result of your need for stronger flavors during pregnancy, or a result of your body’s need for extra calories now that it's providing nourishment for your baby.
 Early pregnancy cravings during the first trimester may also be linked to a surge in pregnancy hormones.
 It’s also possible that you may be feeling a little overwhelmed, tired, or emotional, and that you’re just longing for your favorite comfort foods.